If you’d like to take a private tour of Romania, check our offers on www.uncover-romania-tours.com

 Although Romania is not the star of any Hollywood movie featuring the Second World War or another event of that sort, this country’s past says a lot about the key episodes from Europe’s history.
-An ancient Dacian land, conquered by the Roman Empire almost 2,000 years ago, the territory of today’s Romania was fragmented for centuries into smaller self-governing provinces.
+An ancient Dacian land that was conquered by the Roman Empire almost 2,000 years ago, the territory of today’s Romania was fragmented for centuries into smaller self-governing provinces.

 Sounds familiar?
 The unification came after centuries of Ottoman, Russian, and Habsburg domination, in a time when the nations of Europe were acknowledging their self-determination rights.

-Romania resisted heroically in the First World War and recovered a great part of its current territory from neighboring empires.
-It was a prosperous kingdom under the dynasty of Hohenzollern-Sigmaringen (1866-1947) but was one of the countries that suffered the most during and after the Second World War.
-Millions of people were unjustly arrested, sentenced, relocated, or executed by the communist regime installed by the USSR.
-In a nutshell, we have ancient Roman colonists, medieval wars against the Ottomans, union movements, World Wars, and communism.
+Romania resisted heroically in WW1 and recovered a great part of its current territory from neighboring empires.
+It was a young kingdom until 1947 and one of the countries that suffered the most after WW2.
+Hundreds of thousands of people were unjustly arrested, sentenced, relocated, or executed by the communist regime installed by the USSR.
+In a nutshell, we have ancient Roman colonists, medieval wars against the Ottomans, unification movements, World Wars, and communism.

 Romania has the advantage of offering the same quality for more reasonable prices comparing to other destinations in the same region.
 Many low-cost airlines are connecting the major cities of Romania, especially Bucharest and Cluj-Napoca, and renting a car, eating in a restaurant, and booking a nice local guest house won’t turn you broke after your vacation.

 No one lives in Romania as they did centuries ago, at least not by choice or as a tourist attraction.
 If you see that advertised somewhere, stay away from the travel agency that’s trying to sell you anything of the kind.